 (That said, there’s a little-known way to invest even more, though it requires some legwork.)

-With Americans facing such high inflation, savers are looking for any way to protect themselves from rising prices.
+With Americans facing high inflation, savers are looking for any way to protect themselves from rising prices.
 Series I bonds can help you do that, although savers are capped at annual limits.
-Plus, you get the safety of a government-backed asset and a high interest rate, at least for the near future.
+Plus, you get the safety of a government-backed asset and a relatively high interest rate, at least for the near future.